hmgu-itg/burden_testing/README.md

 * loftOver
 * Chainfile to lift over from hg18 to hg38 stored in the script dir.
 * bgzip and tabix in path

-This script downoads and annotate genomic regions to allow precise feature selection.
-Sources:
-GENCODE
-APPRIS
-Ensembl Regulation

-The annotated features are